-- Post-clearing orderbooks are published for each cleared time slot, giving the un-cleared bids and asks, without broker information.
-In the example, the orderbook would include two asks ((-3,15),(-7,16)), and two bids ((5,-14),(7,-12)). - Brokers are informed about their own executed transactions. - Updated cash and market positions are computed and communicated to individual brokers. - All orders that arrived before the start of the clearing process are discarded.
+- Clearing price and volume are broadcast to all brokers.
+In the example of Figure 7, this would be (27, 16). - Post-clearing orderbooks are published for each cleared time slot, giving the un-cleared bids and asks, without broker information.
+In the example, the orderbook would include two asks ((-3, 15), (-7, 16)), and two bids ((5, -14), (7, -12)). - Brokers are informed about their own executed transactions. - Updated cash and market positions are computed and communicated to individual brokers. - All orders that arrived before the start of the clearing process (and were therefore included in the clearing) are discarded.